5 Best Handicap Toilets to Buy in 2023 – Reviews & Top Picks

 1. American Standard 2467016.020 Pressure-Assisted Toilet — Best Overall

-The American Standard is eco friendly, releasing just 1.5 gallons per flush.
-It can be easily installed, using tools that most people have at home, and benefits from pressure-assisted jets that further enhance the toilet’s ability to handle whatever is put before it—a capability not always associated with eco-friendly units.
+The American Standard is eco-friendly, releasing just 1.5 gallons per flush.
+It can be easily installed using tools that most people have at home and benefits from pressure-assisted jets that further enhance the toilet’s ability to handle whatever is put before it—a capability not always associated with eco-friendly units.

 2. TOTO CST744SL#01 Drake 2-Piece Ada Toilet — Best Value

-And, of course, the toilet has also been designed to comply with the Americans with Disabilities Act, featuring an accessible-height, and width that will make it an appropriate option for the differently-abled.
-It features a rim height of 17 inches, for comfortable sitting.
+Of course, the toilet has also been designed to comply with the Americans with Disabilities Act, featuring an accessible height and a width that will make it an appropriate option for the differently-abled.
+It features a rim height of 17 inches for comfortable sitting.
 The most common complaint pertains to the noise.
 It’s an uncommonly noisy toilet, which may prove disruptive.

 3. Convenient Height S Tall Toilet — Premium Choice

 Meanwhile, the dual flush lever further enhances its eco-friendliness, releasing different quantities of water depending on the type of waste you are dealing with.
 The toilet is made of ultra-durable vitreous china and benefits from a straightforward installation.
 Unfortunately, it is one of the most expensive products on our list, which might make it unsuitable for the budget buyer.

 4. KOHLER K-3817-0 Comfort Height Elongated Toilet